-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 Supervisors will schedule monthly high crash and TE days accordingly.
 The MCSAP Coordinator will review monthly schedules submitted by supervisors to ensure high crash and TE days have been scheduled.
 Those days will be noted in the quarterly reports.